 The feminine singular forms of the adjectives “brave” and “strong” in Hebrew are גבורה (gibborah) and חזקה (hazakah), respectively.

 Anonymous said: What is the etymology of "גיך" (gikh - "quickly")?

 Yiddish gikh is cognate with New High German jäh (=abrupt, precipitous).
 Both of them stem from common Middle High German roots; see here (http://en.wiktionary.org/wiki/jäh) for more details on the etymology of the latter (and thus the former, too).

-Anonymous asked: is word for newborn naphish not kimpotkind
+Anonymous said: is word for newborn naphish not kimpotkind

 The word for newborn with which I’m familiar is kimpetkind.
 Nefesh is generally used for “soul” or “creature,” as in Hebrew, the language from which it derives.